cehmke91/IPcalcavel/README.md

 The api controller uses a custom rule to validate the subnet and then passes it on to the `IPAddressService` where the business logic is performed.
 Again I find it to be cleaner to not clutter controllers with business logic, their purpose should be to direct 'traffic' in the application.
 The actual logic and processing should reside elsewhere.
+This is also where you will find the calculation logic.

 I chose to use AJAX to retrieve the information from the webserver mostly because it's a simple interface.
 Axios is the obvious replacement but I'm unfimiliar with it, and given that the twig templates seem to be missing some functionality at the moment I chose to instead use something known in the interest of time.
+This would likely also be an improvement in allowing twig to format numbers to be more readable.

 Were I to extend this project further I would first look at also working with IPv6, following that I would spend more time on fixing the twig bridge so that the frontend assets can be properly bundled and accessed.
 Beyond that unit tests would also